$170 per group (up to 25 students)

 Students will learn zine-making techniques from an experienced facilitator and create their own take-home zine.
 The program also includes a guided tour of the Library's World of the book exhibition.

 - learn about the history and culture of self-publishing and independent publishing

 - see examples of different writing and illustrative styles artists and authors have used to express themselves

-- visit the Self-made: zines and artist books exhibition, and discover a vast range of zines and artist books from the State Library's collection
+- visit the World of the book exhibition, and discover a vast range of significant historical publications, artist books and zines from State Library Victoria's collection

 - learn book and zine-making techniques and create their own zine

 - visit the iconic domed La Trobe Reading Room.

 This program links to the Victorian Curriculum and assists students to:

 - create literary texts that reflect an emerging sense of personal style and evaluate the effectiveness of these texts (VCELT476)

 - analyse, interpret and evaluate a range of visual artworks from different cultures, historical and contemporary contexts to explore differing viewpoints (VCAVAR046)